coderefinery/manuals/online-training.md

 training as well as specific tips on using [Zoom](https://zoom.us/).

+### For the instructors

+If you have an old spare laptop, connect to the call as a second "you" and you can watch and verify your screensharing and fontsize to avoid "Am I sharing the screen?
+Hopefully you see what I see."

 ### Preparation

 - Schedule the meeting/webinar in the online Zoom system